 The Bad Testament

-DELUXE LP ON ORANGE AND BLACK SWIRL VINYL (LIMITED TO 500)
+DELUXE LP ON ORANGE AND BLACK SWIRL VINYL - SOLD OUT!!!

 The Bad Testament lands somewhere west of the Old Testament and south of an AA handbook.
 It’s a record of hard-grinding lost love, blues and deep, dark Americana.

 With the heart of a genuine Texas bluesman, the head (banging) of a Zappa and Lemmy disciple, and boots resting in the dust outside of town at sunrise, Scott H. Biram journeys through the harrowing human condition like no one else.
-A walk on the Biram side straddles the chasm between sin and redemption and The Bad Testament lands somewhere west of the Old Testament and south of an AA handbook.
-It’s a record of hard-grinding lost love, blues and deep, dark Americana.
+The Bad Testament lands somewhere west of the Old Testament and south of an AA handbook.

-Many in the one-man band field find their groove and stay in it, but stay in a groove too long and it becomes a rut.
-SHB has the groove, but never falls into a rut.
-On “Set Me Free” and “Red Wine” the wandering country soul of Jimmie Rodgers and the laid-back cool of Merle Haggard ride well with SHB’s distorted punk; it’s the 2-sided jukebox hit at the honky-tonk behind the looking glass of CBGB’s.
 “Righteous Ways” and “Still Around,” mellower, but no less determined, sound right out of the Folkways canon.
 Speaking to eternities and charlatans, Biram’s freewheelin’ with an edgy take on the Newport Folk vibe.
 With its surprisingly melancholy organ and in the back of the pocket tattered soul, “Crippled & Crazy,” recalls The Band.
 The haunting harmonica-soaked ballad “Long Old Time” is a chilling taste of existential desolation, “It’s gonna be a long old time/ before I pay for the crime that I done.”
-This is one lost highwayman.

 Fear not, though, Biram is still The Dirty Old One Man Band.
 His brand of unvarnished and unhinged aggro-roots remains as exciting as ever.
 “Trainwrecker” blasts down the two-laner with the breathless fervor of a redneck metal “(I’m Not Your) Stepping Stone.”
 Try NOT singing along in the best Nordic Doom Metal voice we all carry around buried within our darker selves.
 He’s downright blunt on the R-rated Boomhauer TX rant “Swift Driftin’”: “It takes a real piece of shit to be a real piece of shit/ You should really just be headed on your way.”
 Yet the stark acoustic guitar country blues is updated and self-aware - a profane reboot of personal heroes Leadbelly and Mississippi Fred McDowell.
 The instrumental “Hit the River” is a throw the devil horns slide guitar boogie right in that sweet Biram groove.
 And.
 It.
 Will.
 Not.
 Let.
 Go.
 It’s short, not-so-sweet, and leaves you panting for more.